justeattakeaway/pie/.changeset/itchy-crabs-invent.md

 ---

 - [Fixed] - Prevent emitting events when the chip is disabled
-- [Updated] - When `isDismissible` is set to true, only the close icon can be interactive.
+- [Updated] - When `isDismissible` is set to true, only the close icon can be interactive